 Helping IVF Candidates Achieve Successful Pregnancies

 Have you been trying to get pregnant for the past year or more, without success?
 We understand the emotional toll that this can take on patients, but instead of succumbing to frustration and depression, patients can take a proactive approach to fertility.
-At The Fertility Institute, we offer comprehensive fertility services to assist patients in conceiving.
+At the Fertility Institute, we offer comprehensive fertility services to assist patients in conceiving.
 In vitro fertilization (IVF) is a popular and effective treatment option that assists with the first seven of the 10 steps of pregnancy, greatly increasing a patient's chances of conception.
-Our skilled fertility doctors can screen potential IVF candidates at our New Orleans area offices.
+Our skilled fertility doctors can screen potential IVF candidates at any of our offices.
 If you have questions about the procedure itself or would like to schedule an appointment with one of our fertility specialists, please contact our office.

 Understanding the IVF Procedure

 IVF involves a multi-step process.
 The first step is to induce ovulation by giving the patient fertility medication to stimulate the release of multiple eggs.
 Follicle stimulating hormone (FSH) encourages the ovaries to produce more than one egg, and the response to the medication will be monitored by ultrasound imaging.
 After an eight to 10-day period during which the eggs reach maturity, human chorionic gonadotropin (hCG) will be given to trigger their release.

 In the second stage of IVF, the eggs are retrieved and harvested using ultrasound-directed vaginal aspiration.
 In this procedure, a needle is used to retrieve the eggs.
 This step is performed under a combination of pain relievers and intravenous (IV) sedation to ensure patient comfort.